Links on Android Authority may earn us a commission. Learn more.

-Afterward, if you think your account has been compromised, change your Gmail password immediately.
-You should also Google the IP address to see the geographical location of the other person.
+If you think your account has been compromised, change your Gmail password immediately.
+You should also Google the IP address to get the geographical location of the other person.
 Maybe it will give you a clue as to who it is.
 The smaller the place, the easier it may be to figure out who the snooper is.
 Bear in mind, though, that due to VPNs, people can easily change their geographical location, so having an IP address is only useful up to a certain point.

 Secure your account with Security Checkup

 Read more: How to attach an email to Gmail

 Just type the IP address into the Google search bar to get a rough geographical area.

-Look to see what you have installed in your Gmail account — plugin icons are usually listed vertically down the far-right-hand side.
-Also, check your browser plugins to see if they are designed to access Gmail.
+Plugin icons are usually listed vertically down the far-right-hand side, so look to see what you have installed in your Gmail account.
+Check your browser plugins to see if they are designed to access Gmail.
 Finally, applications authorized to access your Google account will be listed here — you can revoke any you don’t need anymore.